kpdudek/EvolutionSimulator/README.md

 ## Installation
 The supported platforms are currently Linux and Windows 10.
-To run the simulation you will need to install:
+To run the simulation you will need to have the following installed:
-* python3
+* python3 (>3.6)
 * pip3
 * numpy
 * PyQt5